Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### progressiveReloadSteps

-The number of reloads to make between the minimum resolution image, and the full resolution.
+The number of reloads to make between the minimum resolution image and the full resolution.

 Default value: `1`

 ### pageZoom

 The initial page zoom to use when loading a document.
 The allowed values are either `fitHeight` or `fitWidth`.
-Fit height will adjust the document so the entire height is visible.
-Fit width will adjust the document so the entire width is visible.
+Fit height adjusts the document so the entire height is visible.
+Fit width adjusts the document so the entire width is visible.

 Default value: `fitWidth`